Pell Grants: Do You Have to Pay Them Back?

-The specific amount you will be eligible for depends on your Cost of Attendance as well as your Expected Family Contribution.
+The specific grant amount you will be eligible for per school year depends on your Cost of Attendance (COA) and your Expected Family Contribution (EFC).
 The Cost of Attendance is determined by your school and includes tuition, fees, room and board, and living expenses.
 The Expected Family Contribution is based on your dependency status; parental and/or personal income; assets; family size; and the number of people in your household who are attending college.

 You will need to complete the Free Application for Federal Student Aid (FAFSA) and provide your financial details in order to be approved for Pell Grant funding.